autometry-io/.github/pull_request_template.md

 ## Demonstration

-_Any supporting items that shows a definition of done has been met, for example: screnshots, logs, network responses, links to particular lines of code, etc. or simply an instruction (e.g. run tests)_
+_Any supporting items that shows a definition of done has been met, for example: screenshots, logs, network responses, links to particular lines of code, etc. or simply an instruction (e.g. run tests)_

 ## Checklist